azat-co/practicalnode/chapter6/chapter6.md

 ```

-Once the user record is created (which has the hash), we can login users to exchange the username and password for the JWT.
-They'll use this JWT for all other requests like a special key to authenticate and maybe unlock protected and restricted resources (that's authorization because not all users will have access to all the restricted resources).
+Once the user record is created (which has the hash), we can log in users to exchange the username and password for the JWT.
+They'll use this JWT for all other requests like a special key to authenticate and maybe unlock protected and restricted resources (that's *authorization* because not all users will have access to all the restricted resources).

-The GET is not a protected route but POST is a protected route because there's an extra `auth` middleware there which will check for the JWT:
+The GET route is not a protected route, but POST is a protected one, because there's an extra `auth` middleware there that will check for the JWT:

 ```js
 app.get('/courses', (req, res) => {